Staff Council Constitution

 Article III.
 Participation

-Supervisors and managers shall support participation, including permitting reasonable release time for Council activities, including committee meetings.
-Staff Council delegates and first alternates engaged in regularly scheduled Council activities during regular work schedule will report such activity as work time.
-All employees are encouraged to participate in Council activities with the following provision:
+Supervisors and managers shall support participation, to include permitting reasonable release time for Senate activities, such as committee meetings.
+Staff Senate delegates and first alternates engaged in regularly scheduled Senate activities during regular work schedule will report such activity as work time.
+All employees are encouraged to participate in Senate activities with the following provision:

-Attendance and participation by employees other than delegates and alternates in the Council’s monthly meetings is on a volunteer basis, and shall not be reported as work time, or conflict with work assignments.
+Attendance and participation by employees other than delegates and alternates in the Senate’s monthly meetings is on a volunteer basis, and shall not be reported as work time, or conflict with work assignments.

 Article IV.
 Committee Service

-Delegates are required to serve actively on at least one Council committee.
+Delegates are required to serve actively on at least one Senate committee.
 Each voting area should have at least one representative on each committee.
-Only Council delegates may serve as Chair or Co-Chair of these committees, with the exception of the Employee Recognition Committee.
-Standing Committees established by the Council will be reviewed by the Executive Committee when warranted, but at least bi-annually, to determine their continuing relevance.
+Only Senate delegates may serve as Chair or Co-Chair of these committees, except for the Employee Recognition Committee.
+Standing Committees established by the Senate will be reviewed by the Executive Committee when warranted, but at least bi-annually, to determine their continuing relevance.
+The Executive Committee can serve as Chair for only one committee with no limit to Co-Chair positions.

-The Executive Committee may recommend discontinuation of a standing committee to the Council.
+The Executive Committee may recommend discontinuation of a standing committee to the Senate.

 Article V. Membership

 Section 1.
-Delegates and alternates shall be permanent full-time employees of UNC Pembroke who have completed (at least) one year of continuous employment.
+Delegates and alternates shall be permanent full-time employees of UNC Pembroke who have completed (at least) one year of employment.
+Previous years can be considered

 Section 2.
 Delegates

-- A. Elected—The Council will be comprised of twelve elected delegates.
+1. A. Elected—The Senate will be comprised of twelve elected delegates.
 The Chancellor may appoint a maximum of two delegates.
-The Executive board of the Council may add delegates as needed to ensure ethnic representation.
+The Executive board of the Senate may add delegates as needed to ensure ethnic representation.
 These should be selected from individuals who received the largest amount of votes in the general election, if possible.

 2. Term in Office— Each elected delegate shall be elected to serve a twenty-four month term, from the January meeting of the year of his or her election to the January meeting two years hence inclusive.
+At the end of a delegate’s twenty-four month term, an option will be given to serve for an additional 12 months without the requirement of re-elections.
 If the delegate transfers to another electoral division, he/she is allowed to complete his/her elected term.
 To ensure continuity, terms will be staggered so that approximately one-half of the delegates are elected each year.
 Delegates take office and assume voting rights at the January meeting following the year in which they are elected.

 3. Re-election—Elected delegates who complete twelve months or more of their terms are not eligible for re-election until the second annual delegate election after the completion of their term.
 Elected delegates completing unexpired terms and who have completed less than twelve months of service will be eligible for re-election at the next regularly scheduled election.
 Alternates may only serve two consecutive terms.

-- C. Alternates— Four alternates, one from each division, will be selected from the highest vote getters (after the elected delegates) and will move up when a member from a corresponding division resigns or is replaced for cause.
+C. Alternates— Each division shall have a first and second alternate.
+Four alternates, one from each division, will be selected from the highest vote getters (after the elected delegates) and will move up when a member from a corresponding division resigns or is replaced for cause.
 The next highest vote getter in the same division will then move to alternate position.

 First Alternate — Shall be the alternate with the highest number of votes after the elected delegates.